 Bus 100E

-If you arrive at Ferenc Liszt International Airport and decide to use public transport, bus 100E is the easiest and most direct option to get to the city centre.
-To buy your ticket, head to the purple BKK machines located near the terminal exit.
-You can select the language in English or Spanish, making the process straightforward.
+If you arrive at Ferenc Liszt International Airport and decide to use public transport, bus 100E is the easiest and most direct option to reach the city centre.

 Can You Pay by Card for the Bus 100E at Budapest Airport?